-I.B.1.a).(1) The pediatric endocrinology program should be geographically proximate to the core pediatric residency program.
-(Detail) I.B.2.
+- I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - I.B.1.a) The Sponsoring Institution should also sponsor ACGME-accredited residency programs in neurological surgery and neurology.
+(Core) - I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
+(Core) - I.B.2.a) The PLA must: - I.B.2.a).(1) be renewed at least every 10 years; and, (Core) - I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) - I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) - I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)